Burial Insurance Cost for 73 Year Olds: FAQs + 2023 Update

-First and foremost, partner with an independent life insurance agent who specializes in burial insurance.
+First and foremost, partner with an independent life insurance agent who specializes in burial insurance for seniors.
 That way, you will have someone working on your behalf to compare and contrast your needs with the top-rated life insurance companies.
 Don’t go-it alone.

 Research different types of burial insurance policies available in your area and compare rates from multiple providers.

 Before you purchase a policy, it is important to understand the various options available so that you can make an informed decision.
 Burial insurance typically comes in the form of whole life insurance.